empfunden/cpp-interview/README.md

 Let's say that we're an air traffic control team, and we'd like to write some software to help our human traffic controllers ensure that the aircraft under our management at any given moment aren't at risk of colliding with each other.
 Towards that objective, we'd like to write a C++ library that processes messages that contain information about aircraft location.
 Each message consists of the following fields:

-- `timestamp_ns`: the epoch timestamp in nanoseconds
+- `timestamp`: a timestamp for the current air traffic control session in milliseconds
 - `aircraft_id`: the aircraft's identifier
 - `position`: a 3D vector indicating the current location of the aircraft
 - `direction`: a unit 3D vector indicating the forward direction of the aircraft